Is learning a new language difficult and boring for you?

 For example, you cannot use 2 subtitles simultaneously to enrich your studies or save words or phrases for future practice.
 But that is obvious, as these OTT platforms are mainly for entertainment, not education.

-There are some Netflix-based add-ons and browser extensions.
-But most are not good enough or have their own limitations.
+There are some Netflix-based add-ons and browser extensions, but most are not good enough or have limitations.
 Plus, the complexity leaves a lot to be desired.

 That is why innovative and effective apps like Lingopie stand out.
 It is a top-notch choice for a variety of reasons.

 Alternative apps like Yabla and FluentU have video platforms for language learning.
-But Lingopie edges out all due to price, ever-growing library size, design, and practical features.
+But Lingopie edges out all of them due to its price, ever-growing library size, design, and practical features.

 Let’s explore this app in more detail in this complete Lingopie review.